pjeanjean/sle2019-artifact/README.md

 Pierre Jeanjean, Benoit Combemale and Olivier Barais

+## Kick the tires

+The kick the tires phase highlighted some issues in using this artifact.
+These were addressed in the [answers.md](./answers.md) file.

 ## Development note

 The main repository used to develop this artifact is currently available at https://github.com/pjeanjean/ale-repl.